yth_filter returns an xts object containing user-defined combinations of the original, trend, cycle, and random walk series.

 h

 An integer, defining the lookahead period.
 Defaults to h = 8.
 The default assumes economic data of quarterly periodicity with a lookahead period of 2 years.
-This function is not limited by the default parameter, and Econometricians may change it as required.

 p